2019 Spring Team League Season Info

 – Complaints about Player conduct must be relayed between Captains.
 If one player has an issue with another’s behavior, they are to convey the issue to THEIR captain, who will then immediately address the issue with the misbehaving player’s captain.
 It is the responsibility of ALL CAPTAINS to ensure proper sportsmanship and etiquette from all of their players.
 If the inappropriate behavior is not corrected, the opposing team may file a protest by writing MATCH UNDER PROTEST on the signature line of the score sheet.
 Regardless, all inappropriate behavior must be reported IMMEDIATELY to The Board by the captains of BOTH teams.
 The Board will then discuss and address the issue with the captains of both teams.

 – All Players and Alternates must sign a Player Agreement prior to play.
 A list of players with signed SCDA a place to e-sign Player Agreements AND a Player Directory can be found at SCDAleague.com under the Important Links menu on the left.
 It is that Captain’s duty to check that all new Players or Alternates to play for their team have a Player Agreement on file by checking this list.
-There is a blank Agreement at that link also.
-Send signed agreements by text or email to “email@example.com” (NOT TO SCDASCORES@GMAIL.COM) prior to playing the match.
 You can sign a Player Agreement online here: http://scdaleague.com/player-agreement-sign-online/ This rule was new for the Fall 2017 Season

 – Home captains must TEXT or EMAIL final score sheet to “scdaSCORES@gmail.com” (NOT TO scdaDOCS@gmail.com) immediately following your match!!!
 This rule was new for the Fall 2017 Season

 – Get to know and use the website: www.scdaleague.com!
 Almost all the information you need is there.
 The SCDAs official means of communicating with the league is by email.
 Please make sure to save “firstname.lastname@example.org” in your contacts.